binnev/omni-challenge/README.md

 <img src="images/sensible.png">

 This is much better than the random route.
 It is not optimal, however.
 The algorithm only considers one point at a time, and does not consider the context of the whole route.
 Consequently, points it chooses to skip early on can result in costly jumps when they are included later.
-See below; point 21 could have been included between points 28 and 30 at a much lower cost than the jump from point 12.
+See below; point 21 could have been included between points 6 and 28 at a much lower cost than the jump from point 12.
 <img src="images/big_jump.png">